hongthang152/BusFam/README.md

 6) Be ALWAYS able to explain what you are doing.
 Your technical skill is equally important as your technical skill

+7) Unit Testing can be ignored during the prototype phase.
+However, when the product goes live, Unit Testing is a must for every ticket.